TyreseW/TyreseW/README.md

 - 👋 Hello, my name is Tyrese White.
 - 👀 I’m interested in gaming, sports, and technology
 - 🌱 I’m looking to become a Data Analyst and i'm working on improving my skillset.
+I'll be uploading my finished projects here.
 - 💞️ I’m looking to collaborate with anyone who has more experience that I can learn from.
 - 📫 How to reach me:
   whitetyy02@gmail.com